rubussta/sql-basics-course/README.md

 # Practical exercises from the textbook "PostgreSQL.
-Fundamentals of SQL" by E.P.Morgunov
+SQL fundamentals" by E.P.Morgunov